The Colosseum. Photo by DAVID ILIFF License CC-BY-SA 3.0

 January Term Study Abroad Program

 Experience the history and beauty of Rome.
-Choose between a course in ancient Roman architecture and society (for FPA credit) or a course in Medieval and Modern Italy (for WC credit) taught by UNH faculty in Rome.
+Choose between a course in ancient Roman architecture and society (CLAS 510J: Building Rome, Fine & Performing Arts Discovery credit) or a course on Medieval and Modern Italy (ITAL 510J: Rome: The Eternal City in Italian culture, World Cultures Discovery credit) taught by UNH faculty in Rome.
 Both courses include 10 days of study in-country including two days in Pompeii.
 A five-day online component prepares students for the on-site portion so that they will be ready to soak in Rome’s past and present.
 While in Rome, students stay at the Intercollegiate Center for Classical Studies.

 At the time of application, all students are expected to meet the following criteria: